 Table 1 Panel A provides summary statistics of HMDA loan and borrower characteristics for four types of lenders: independent depository institutions (IDIs), independent MCs (IMCs), affiliated depository institutions (ADIs), and affiliated MCs (AMCs).
-Consistent with our premises, we observe that MC borrowers are characterized by higher loan-to-income ratios and lower absolute and relative incomes as compared to bank borrowers.22 MCs securitize about 75 percent of loans.
+Consistent with our premises, we observe that MC borrowers are characterized by higher loan-to-income ratios and lower absolute and relative incomes as compared to bank borrowers.
+MCs securitize about 75 percent of loans.
 Banks, on the other hand, still originate the dominant share of loans to hold and securitize only 35 to 40 percent of mortgages, primarily through the GSEs.
 As compared to banks, AMCs and IMCs show higher engagement in subprime lending.

-The exact definition of a subprime loan is elusive and varies from study to study.23 The common element across all definitions of a subprime loan is a high default risk.
+The exact definition of a subprime loan is elusive and varies from study to study.
+The common element across all definitions of a subprime loan is a high default risk.
 In line with this common thread we exploit the HMDA requirement as of 2004 to report yield spread on all loans with interest rates exceeding the prime rate by three (five) percentage points for first-lien (subordinate-lien) loans.
 We classify all loans with excess yield spread as subprime.
-This subprime proxy is loan specific and is available for years $2004-2006.^{24}$ For robustness, we also proxy the subprime activity
+This subprime proxy is loan

-$^{^{22}}$ We have conducted (i) the t-tests for the difference in mean characteristics of MCs' and bank affiliates' loans (columns (3) and (4)), and (ii) the Kolmogorov-Smirnov tests to access differences in distributions of these variables.
+$^{24}$ We have conducted (i) the t-tests for the difference in mean characteristics of MCs' and bank affiliates' loans (columns (3) and (4)), and (ii) the Kolmogorov-Smirnov tests to access differences in distributions of these variables.
 The resulting statistics uniformly indicate significant differences in distributions with p-values below 1%.
 We do not report the results of these tests for brevity.

-23The term "subprime" can be used to describe certain characteristics of the borrower, lender, or a type of security that the loan can become a part of.
+&lt;sup>25The term "subprime" can be used to describe certain characteristics of the borrower, lender, or a type of security that the loan can become a part of.
 The Board of Governors of the Federal Reserve System, OCC, FDIC, and OTS define all borrowers with a FICO credit score less than 660 as subprime.
 The U.S. Department of Housing and Urban Development uses HMDA data and interviews lenders to identify subprime lenders among them.
 There are, however, some subprime lenders making prime loans and some prime lenders originating subprime loans.